 By its very nature, biophysics is collaborative, and UCSF’s Biophysics Graduate Program reflects this collaboration.
 Our program faculty members come from a variety of fields that employ biophysical and computational techniques.

 The Biophysics Graduate Program is one of 23 graduate programs at UCSF, 17 of which offer a PhD.
 It is set within the interdisciplinary education environment for which UCSF is so well known, and it is physically located on UCSF’s contemporary research campus in the Mission Bay district of San Francisco.
-The program ranks among the top in the nation according to a September 28, 2010 report by the National Research Council (NRC).
-Additional program statistics can be found by visiting the UCSF Biophysics report compiled by PhDs.org in collaboration with the NRC.
+The program ranks among the top in the nation according to U.S. News & World Report's 2018 Best Biophysics/Structural Biology Programs.
 Our alumni work in academic, industry, and government research and in fields from high school science education to intellectual property law.